LAHAproject/LatentGoal/README.md

 The data is now in <pwd>/data/ek55/rgb.
 Next, fetch the *training.csv* and *validation.csv* from the RULSTM project [ek55 directory](https://github.com/fpv-iplab/rulstm/tree/master/RULSTM/data/ek55)

 # Clarifications
-Markup: * The CSV format is different in training.csv and test_seen.csv
+Markup : * The CSV format is different in training.csv and test_seen.csv
           * For training.csv, the columns are - segment_id, video_id, start_frame, end_frame, verb, noun, action
           * For test_seen.csv, the columns are - segment_id, video_id, start_frame, end_frame